Saturn/patrickmcmichael.org/content/blog/wfh-fitbit-steps/index.md

     return new_fitbit_data
 ```

-I can then parse the data returned by api and create a single Pandas DataFrame.
+I can then parse the data returned by the Fitbit API and create a single Pandas DataFrame.

 ```python
 data2019 = parse_fitbit_data(fdata2019)